infrahq/infra/docs/dev/api-versioned-handlers.md

    as a field in other `api` types will require a versioned handler for all of the API endpoints that use the struct.
 Any existing versioned handlers that reference the api struct directly also need to be updated to use the new versioned struct.
+4. Any handlers that have their request struct changed to a versioned struct also need to now call `validate.Validate` to apply the request validation rules on the struct.
-4. Once all the existing handlers have been updated, it's time to create the new versioned handler.
+5. Once all the existing handlers have been updated, it's time to create the new versioned handler.
 Use `addVersionHandler` to register the handler.
 The version argument to `addVersionHandler` must be the current API version (in other words, the last version of the API that used the old types).
+Once again, make sure to call `validate.Validate` if a request struct is being constructed in the versioned handler.
-5. Finally, now that the old behaviour of all API endpoints have been preserved by versioned handlers you are free to modify the `api` types and API endpoint behaviour.
+6. Finally, now that the old behaviour of all API endpoints have been preserved by versioned handlers you are free to modify the `api` types and API endpoint behaviour.